|MARKET CAP: [FAIL]

 A prospective company must have a strong Current Ratio (greater than or equal to the average of it's industry [2.30] or greater than 2).
 This is one ident ifier of financially strong companies, according to this methodology.
 PKX's current ratio of 1.51 fails the test.

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
 The payout ratio for PKX is 44.82%, while its historical payout ratio has been 25.64%.
 Therefore, it fails the payout criterion.

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 largest cap stocks, which is 16.81%, and would consider anything over 27% to be staggering.
 The ROE for PKX of 3.43% is not high enough to pass this criterion.

 This methodology looks for pre-tax profit margins of at least 8%, and considers anything over 22% to be phenomenal.
 PKX's pre-tax profit margin is 3.49%, thus failing this criterion.

 The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 66.08%.
-PKX's Total Debt/Equity of 64.97% is considered acceptable.
+The Debt/Equity ratio should not be greater than 20%.
+PKX's Total Debt/Equity of 64.97% is not acceptable.